max-mapper/taco/readme.md

 - `taco-pack` - creates tarball of an application
 - `taco-build` - takes a tarball, runs a build script inside it, and outputs a tarball
-- `taco-deploy-mongroup` - updates your mongroup configuration for you and then (re)starts your process
+- `taco-mon` - deploys your app and runs it with the mon process monitor
 - `taco-nginx` - updates nginx configuration to route `<package.json name>.*` subdomain traffic to your app, then starts your app process

 ## example